uzmargomez/AirPollution/README.md

-# AirPollution
+# Air Pollution
-Project that describes the air pollution level in Mexico
+Project that describes the air pollution level, using PCA and LDA